-It had been a while since visiting Foxwoods Resort Casino.
+It had been a while since I visited Foxwoods Resort Casino.
 My last visit was in late 2019.
 COVID-19 had closed casinos, but Connecticut’s tribal casinos reopened in June, to Governor Lamont’s dismay.
 What better way to visit than meeting our friend Joe Freda from Reload Sports?
-It was also 2X points day.
+It was also 2X points a day.
 Our missions?
 Joe wanted to break the ice on retaining Diamond status, while I wanted to keep my Gold Card.
 So here is Joe and Bin’s Excellent Foxwoods Adventure.

 The Plan – Pai Gow Poker and VIP Lunch

 We were to meet in Rainmaker Casino to play some Pai Gow Poker.
 But, unfortunately, the entire area was closed.
-So the Asian Gaming area is closed now and in the foreseeable future.
+So, the Asian Gaming area is closed now and in the foreseeable future.
 So Joe and I decided to walk for slots to start this Excellent Adventure.

 Next Stop, Hampton High Limit Area